lgragert/sequence-alignment/installation_guide_windows.md

 Add-AppxPackage .\ubuntu-2004.appx
 ```

-Launch Ubuntu and set username and password.
+Launch Ubuntu 20.04 LTS from Windows menu and set username and password.

 Now you have a Linux development environment that might work better than Cygwin.